-Most of us are familiar with the Hollywood trope of the sentient AI being coming into conflict with humanity (think The Terminator or I, Robot).
-It’s a question that humanity has had for a while now: “What rights is a sentient being (be it an artificial one) entitled to in the human world?”
-For the most part, AI is not yet capable of forming thoughts independent of human influence, but as technology progresses, it may one day be possible to build an AI that functions and thinks as a full human does.
-In that scenario, AI would cease to be just a tool for us to use and questions about its obligation to serve humanity would be inevitable.
+Most of us are familiar with the Hollywood trope of the sentient AI coming into conflict with humanity (think The Terminator or I, Robot).
+It’s a question that society has had for a while now: “What rights are a sentient being, be it an artificial one, entitled to in the human world?”
+For the most part, AI is not yet capable of forming thoughts independent of human influence, but technology is ever progressing, and it may one day be possible to build an AI that functions and thinks as a whole human does.
+In that scenario, AI would cease to be just a tool for us to use, and questions about its obligation to serve humanity would be inevitable.
 If we believe in the philosophy of “sentientism,” then we must grant consideration towards robot rights as we do towards the rights of humans and non-human animals.
-Many believe that producing an AI that capable is dangerous and immoral for both humanity and the machine, putting an undue burden on both.
-As we advance our technology, we must be cognizant of its impact on humanity as well as on the technology itself.
+Many believe that producing an AI capable of human sentience is dangerous and immoral for both humanity and the machine, putting an undue burden on both.
+As we advance our technology, we must be mindful of its impact on society and the technology itself.

 Human Rights and Dignity